RobinMeow/Gemeinschaftskochbuch/README.md

 - Back-End dotnet webapi (ASP.NET Core with .NET 7) [api/README](api/README.md)
 - UnitTests for Back-End [api-tests/README](api-tests/README.md)
 - Persistence Mechanism is/will be implemented using MongoDB.

-## Development

-To start Back and Front End, you can use the VSCode Run Task `Run Back + Front End`.

-It will `ng serve` the `ui` (angular) app and `dotnet run` the web`api` app.

-To get database working, you need to download and install the [MongoDB Community Server](https://www.mongodb.com/try/download/community) (Which should be enough, but I personally installed the mongoshell as well as CmdLine Database Tools and Atlas CLI))
+- Even tho they share the same git repository (for my personal convienience), they are decoupled, and it should be kept this way, with the exception of the seeding express app.
+It may contain references (relative paths) to the TypeScript models, if this helps fully automating the seeding.

 ## Others

 I wanted to have everything in a single git repository and a single vscode workspace for easy of development.
-(As it is easy to split them up anyways since they do not have dependencies to each other)
+(As it is easy to split them up anyways since they do not have dependencies to each other.)

+Also take into consideration, that I have alot of information put into source code (and README) which I normally wouldnt put there for production code.

+> partly my Motivation is creating the app so it can solve the "problem" for my family and friends.
+>
+> other Motivation is just me wanting to learn whole bunch of up2date technologies I have not touched yet.
+So I want to implement the whole infrastructure, for learning purpose.
+Also I dont want to get stuck in the middle of my project, so I get the "answers the unkonws early" before I start with the actual development.
+>
+> This will include deployment, meaning I want a "MVP" deployable version with only a Recipename and a single angular componentfor create and read.
+>
+> I might even go so far, and read into build pipelines (using Azur or Bitbucket I think? idk, never done, but I feel like the need arises slowly.
+But it needs to be free of charge like everything else in this project :D )

-## Seeding
+## Contributions

-use the Run Task or run `node .\seed-mongo-do\server.js`.

-It will create a few Recipes (locally only) with the use of `mongoose` and `faker.js`.
+I don't take contributions, yet.
+> Will do, as soon as I decided which copyleft License to use.